Jarvis Cocker shares how Pulp paid tribute to Steve Mackey on tour in Chile

 “We took an old tie of Steve’s that I found in our wardrobe case & a badge that @pulpchile had made to mark our concert & set out on the same hike – 11 years & 1 day after the first time we made it,” Cocker remembered.

-He then explained the meaning behind the four images he posted: “Slide 1 shows where we tied the tie & badge to a boulder in the mountains.
+He then explained each of the four images he posted: “Slide 1 shows where we tied the tie & badge to a boulder in the mountains.
 Slide 2 is a close-up of the badge.
 Slide 3 is a photo taken by @hamillar on our first visit.
 Slide 4 is a flyer for a disco special tonight organised by @pulpchile to be held in Steve’s honour in Santiago.”

 Paying fresh tribute to his late bandmate, Cocker wrote: “You never forget the people who have been important in your life.
 When you remember them their spirit comes back to life.